stan-dev/design-docs/designs/0032-stan-output-formats.md

 Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

-For example, if we use the CmdStan interface to run the sampler for a single chain by default the output is written to a file `output.csv` and if we use the new `num_chains` argument, e.g., `num_chains=4` the output is a set of files `output_1.csv`, ..., `output_4.csv`.
-Under this proposal, we would factor the information `output.csv` as follows:

-- Structured non-tabular data (nested dictionaries and or/lists) would be output as JSON:

-  + `model_metatdata.json` - information on model variable names, types, dimensions, and block
+The structure of this information can be categorized as either tabular data or extra-tabular structured data.
+The header and data rows of the Stan CSV output and diagnostic files can be broken down into several different tables.
-  + `sampler_metatdata.json` - information on the configuration of the sampler
+For the sake of example we propose the following names:
-  + `hmc_parameters.json` - information on the stepsize, metric type, and metric.

-- Tabular data would be output either as CSV file format or Apache Arrow binary format:

-  + `model_sample` - draws from the sampler on the constrained scale
+  + `sample` - the model estimates on the constrained scale; 1 column per variable (element), one row per iteration.
-  + `model_params_unconstrained` - draws on the unconstrained scale (parameter and transformed parameters only)
+  + `sample_params_unconstrained` - the model parameter and transformed parameter estimates on the unconstrained scale.
   + `log_prob` - the value of `lp__`
-  + `sampler_state` - outputs from the sampler
+  + `algorithm_state` - the per-iteration state of the inference algorithm, e.g. `accept_stat__`, `log_p__`.
-  + `sampler_events` - timestamp plus string descriptor
+  + `algorithm_internal_state` - this would allow for finer-grained reporting of the inference engine state for development, testing, and debugging purposes.

+If we adjoin all the columns in tables `log_prob`, `algorithm_iter_state`, and `model_sample`, the resulting data table would contain the equivalent information in the current Stan CSV file, but critically, not the comment blocks, which would break existing ad-hoc parsers, e.g., CmdStanPy's `from_csv` method.

+Information which is naturally structured as dictionaries, lists, possibly nested, would be output as JSON:

+  + `model_metatdata` - model variable names, types, dimensions, and block
+  + `config` - algorithm configuration, for HMC, including stepsize and metric.
+  + `timestamps` - a list of timestamps + event descriptors

+Using this classification, using Stan to do inference would result in one directory's worth of output files.
+The client should be able to specify which files are created and which are omitted.
+For example, running the NUTS-HMC sampler for 4 chains and saving only the information currently output in the Stan CSV files (not the diagnostics file), using Apache Arrow's `parquet` format for the output, would result in the following output files:

+-  `sample_1.parquet` .... `sample_4.parquet`
+-  `log_prob_1` .... `log_prob_4.parquet`
+-  `algorithm_state_1.parquet` .... `algorithm_state_4.parquet`

+-  `model_metdata_1.json` .... `model_metadata_4.json`
+-  `config_1.json` .... `config_4.json`
+-  `timestamps_1.json` .... `timestamps_4.json`

-## Current implementation
+## Current implementation and proposed changes

 A CSV file is designed to hold a single table's worth of data in plain text where each row of the file contains one row of table data, and all rows have the same number of fields.
-The CSV format is not precisely defined.
-Common usage allows allows the first row of data to be treated as a row of column labels (the "header row"), and also allows comment rows which start with a designated comment prefix character.
+The CSV format is not precisely defined, but almost all modern CSV parsers allow for the first row of data to be treated as a row of column labels (the "header row") and also allows comment rows which start with a designated comment prefix character.
-Because the initial focus of the project was MCMC sampling, the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
+Because the initial focus of the Stan project was to do MCMC sampling, the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
 Over time, the Stan CSV file has come to be an amalgam of information about the inference engine configuration,